ant-design/ant-design/components/message/index.en-US.md

 #### message.config

-> When you use `ConfigProvider` for global configuration, the system will automatically start RTL mode by default.
+> When you use `ConfigProvider` for global configuration, the system will automatically start RTL mode by default.(4.3.0+)
 >
 > When you want to use it alone, you can start the RTL mode through the following settings.